hobarthackerspace/hobarthackerspace.github.io/README.md

 The site files live in a `git` [repository on GitHUB](https://github.com/hobarthackerspace/hobarthackerspace.github.io).
 You can get a working copy of the site by cloning this repository (It's also the one in which this README resides).

 #### Previews
 If you install Ruby & Jekyll on your local machine, you can review site changes before committing to your working copy (let alone pushing up to GitHub) by executing the command `bundle exec jekyll serve`.
-This will present you with a view of the site at [http://localhost:4000](http://localhost:4000).
+This will present you with a view of the site at [`http://localhost:4000`](http://localhost:4000).

+To install Ruby & Jekyll, follow the appropriate guide from [`here`](https://jekyllrb.com/docs/installation/).
+Don't bother to install Ruby first (unless you already use it for something else) - it's included in the above links and following those ensures a compatible version.
+If you already use it, you probably know about `chruby` or similar to give a suitable virtual environment.

 ### Adding pages

 To add a page to the site, put the appropriate markdown document in the `_pages` directory, with suitable "front matter" (use an existing page for a model for new front matter).
-See [the minimal-mistakes guide](https://mmistakes.github.io/minimal-mistakes/docs/pages/) for more details.
+See [the `minimal-mistakes guide`](https://mmistakes.github.io/minimal-mistakes/docs/pages/) for more details.

-If the page is long(-ish), add a table of contents as in the [About](https://hobarthackerspace.org.au/about/) page front matter.
+If the page is long(-ish), add a table of contents as in the [`About`](https://hobarthackerspace.org.au/about/) page front matter.

 Add pictures to your content with the [basic markdown syntax](https://www.markdownguide.org/basic-syntax) `![Title](URL)`.
 For example: `![Beambox-safety](/assets/images/pages/laser-cutter/Beambox-safety.jpg)`.
-More sophisticated picture use can be done using the [Figure layout](https://mmistakes.github.io/minimal-mistakes/docs/helpers/#figure)
+More sophisticated picture use can be done using the [`Figure` layout](https://mmistakes.github.io/minimal-mistakes/docs/helpers/#figure)

 ### File/directory structure of the repo